Computer Science & Applied Math

 Email: [neil].[nie] at columbia.edu

 Thanks for visiting my homepage.
-My name is Neil Nie, a junior studying computer science and applied math at Columbia University, School of Engineering.
-My background and interests are in computer vision, deep learning, and robotics.
+My name is Neil, a third-year undergraduate student studying computer science and applied math at Columbia University, School of Engineering.
+My background and interests are in computer vision, deep learning, robotics, and software engineering.

 Researcher at Columbia Artificial Intelligence & Robotics Lab, working on articulated object manipulation, computer vision, & embodied AI.

-Returned to Apple as a software engineer & algorithms intern on the CoreMotion fitness team.
+Returned to Apple as a software & algorithms intern on the CoreMotion fitness team.
+Invented a new multi-sensing fitness tracking algorithm.

 I tried to document the work and progress, and share the open-source code with you.
 You can visit my blog for more details.